-We support a \$36.8 million increase for the geriatrics education and training programs under Title VII of the Public Health Services (PHS) Act.
+We support a \$35 million increase for the geriatrics education and training programs under Title VII of the Public Health Services (PHS) Act.
 The Geriatrics Workforce Enhancement Program (GWEP) and the Geriatrics Academic Career Awards (GACAs), administered by the Health Resources and Services Administration (HRSA), are the only federal mechanism for supporting geriatrics health professions education and training.
 Sustained and enhanced investment will ensure that these critical resources are maximally deployed to serve older adults nationwide.
-GWEP awardees educate and engage the broader frontline workforce, including family caregivers, and focus on improving the quality of care delivered to older adults.
-An important component of the GWEP is developing academic-primary care- community-based partnerships to address gaps in health care for older adults while transforming clinical training environments into integrated geriatrics and primary care sites/systems that become age-friendly health systems and dementia-friendly communities.
-An essential complement to the GWEP, the GACA program is designed to build a pipeline of individuals with academic and research expertise who can become leaders in their fields and to enhance the educational or research capacity at the grantee's institution.
-Increased appropriations would enable 60 GACAs at \$100,000 per award (currently there are 26 GACAs funded at \$75,000) and 80 GWEPs at \$950,000 per program (currently, there are 48 GWEPs funded at \$750,000).
-The proposed increases would enable every state to have a GWEP program and ensure that more rural and underserved areas of the country can have access to geriatrics training and expertise to expand the capacity of the existing health care delivery and caregiving workforce.
+GWEP awardees educate and engage the broader frontline workforce, including family caregivers, and focus on improving quality of care delivered to older adults.
+An important GWEP component is developing academic-primary care-community-based partnerships to address gaps in older adults' health care while transforming clinical training environments into integrated geriatrics and primary care sites/systems that become age-friendly health systems and dementia-friendly communities.

+An essential complement to the GWEP, the GACA program builds a pipeline of individuals with academic and research expertise who become leaders in their fields and enhance the educational or research capacity at the grantee's institution.
+The proposed increases would enable every state to have a GWEP program and ensure that more rural and underserved areas of the country have access to geriatrics training and expertise to expand the capacity of the existing health care delivery and caregiving workforce.
 The increases for GACAs would ensure a larger and geographically more diverse pipeline of geriatrics research and training expertise with needed incentives and resources to grow the field.